EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

   </details>

 ### EmotiBit Oscilloscope display settings
-Users can use the `ofxOscilloscopeSettings.json` file to change other Oscillocsope settings.
+Users can use the `ofxOscilloscopeSettings.xml` file to change other Oscillocsope settings.
 Refer the [section above](#Settings-files-location) to locate this file on your system.

-- <details><summary>Using ofxOscilloscopeSettings.json file</summary>
+- <details><summary>Using ofxOscilloscopeSettings.xml file</summary>

   Each datastream is a `plot` on a `scope panel`.
 The example below shows the settings available for each scope.
   ```